yevh/anonymizer/README.md

 # Data Anonymizer

 Anonymize sensitive data in your datasets.
 It generates pseudonyms for specified columns in a CSV file using a salted SHA-256 hashing function.
+Integrity checks with HMAC.
 The script allows for reverting the data back to its original form using encrypted mapping files that are generated during the anonymization process.

 ## How It Works